All Products

 3. On the page that appears, find the database instance that you want to manage and click the instance ID.
 The instance details page appears.

-4. In the left-side navigation pane of the instance details page, click Autonomy Center.
+4. In the navigation pane on the left of the instance details page, click Autonomy Center.
 In the upper-right corner of the page that appears, click Autonomy Service Settings.

-5. On the Autonomous Function Settings tab of the Autonomous Function Management panel, enable the autonomy service.
-On the Optimization and Throttling tab, select Automatically Add Shards and configure the parameters.
+5. On the Autonomous Function Management > Autonomous Function Settings tab.
+Turn on the switch for the autonomy feature.
+On the Optimization And Throttling tab, select Automatically Add Shards and configure the following parameters.

 Parameter